RedisLabs/redislabs-docs/content/rs/security/admin-console-security/user-security.md

 ## Update Active-Active cluster admin credentials

 Active-Active databases use administrator credentials to manage operations for Active-Active database.
-When updating an administrator user password on a cluster with Active-Active databases please follow these steps:
+To update the administrator user password on a cluster with Active-Active databases:
 1. From the user management page, update the administrator user password on the clusters you wish to update.
 1. For each participating cluster _and_ each Active-Active database, update the admin user credentials to match the changes in Step 1.
 {{< warning> }}Do not perform any management operation on the databases until these steps are complete. {{< /warning >}}